Nano is not a bank. Nano has an Australian Credit Licence (ACL) 511406, meaning we can provide lending products. We specialise in home loans.

 Yes.
 When your loan settles and you register for the Nano app, you will be signing up for your Nano Visa debit card, which you can use to transact from the offset sub account feature of your home loan wherever Visa cards are accepted.

-There are no Nano fees for using ATMs.
-However, you may be charged fees by other financial institutions or ATM providers when using some ATMs, which is outside of Nano’s control.
+Nano customers can withdraw cash from ATMs.
+There are no Nano fees.
+However, customers may be charged fees by other financial institutions or ATM providers when using some ATMs, which is outside of Nano’s control.
 The Big 4 Bank owned ATMs should be fee-free.
-Be sure to check before accepting any non-Nano fees.

 Traditional offset accounts and redraw facilities operate in a very similar way, however with some slight technical differences.